 It has to be completing, bringing into use and handing over the new and altered areas of London Underground’s London Bridge Station, while also delivering London Bridge Place (now News International UK’s headquarters).

-Mace, as principle contractor, constructed this 18-storey office development above and around the existing underground station and bus station infrastructure.
+Mace, as principal contractor, constructed this 18-storey office development above and around the existing underground station and bus station infrastructure.
 It was a complex and challenging programme of works that needed close coordination across so many different interfaces.
 What we achieved on that project is a testament to the quality of the team; the ethos, knowledge sharing and commitment shown by all was genuinely inspiring.

 - What skills do you need to be good at your job?

 First and foremost, you have to be an effective communicator.
 If you can achieve this, then you’ll have the best foundation possible for informing and influencing other people, irrespective of their level.
 An important part of this is always keeping an eye on the bigger picture, while still being able to drill down into the detail and effectively interpret it when necessary.